News, Events & Presentations Archives

 Stars of Stanford Medicine

-Congratulations to Mark Gutierrez, Assistant Director, Office of Diversity in Medical Education, recognized for his commitment to developing a diverse corps of physician leaders!
+Congratulations to Mark Gutierrez, Director, Office of Diversity in Medical Education, recognized for his commitment to developing a diverse corps of physician leaders!

 Click here for full article